-As the voltage gets to the resistor (load), there is a power drop, because the resistor uses some of the electricity up to produce heat and light.
-This means that the voltage that ends up at the other side of the cell is reduced.
+As the voltage gets to the resistor (load), there is a power drop.
+The drop in power is because the resistor uses some of the electricity to produce heat and light.
+The result is, the voltage that ends up at the other side of the cell is reduced.

 In a short circuit, there is no load.
 For many reasons, the wires in a circuit can find a short-cut, bypassing the load (and other components).
-This causes the same voltage from the cell to flow to the other end of the cell.
-When this happens the high voltage causes the wires to heat up and catch fire.
+Such a connection causes the same voltage from the cell to flow to the other end of the cell.
+When this happens, the high voltage causes the wires to heat up and catch fire.

 Can you think of some reasons why there could be a short circuit?